Import JavaScript

 You can import the external JavaScript libraries in both parameters: Before content rendering and After content ready.

-To prevent the loading of third-party URLs, you can store CSS and JS files in the public folder on your Grafana instance. - On any external Grafana instance https://GRAFANA-URL/public/grafanaCSS.css
+To prevent the loading of third-party URLs, you can store CSS and JS files in the public folder on a Grafana instance.

 External JavaScript resources